 8.2 Confidentiality.
 The review committee shall maintain the same standards of confidentiality that apply to other personnel actions.
 Confidential materials shall be kept at the Office of the Academic Senate during the review process.
 The Chair of the Academic Senate shall be responsible for seeing that materials that do not become part of the individual's personnel file are destroyed after the review process is completed.

-8.3 Initial Consultations Regarding Review.
-The Academic Senate chair shall arrange for the committee to meet with the President (or designee) or other appropriate administrator at the initiation of the review process to discuss criteria and to determine timelines to be used in evaluating the individual being reviewed.
-Normally the criteria will be based /on the job description for the position.
-A committee chair will be elected at this meeting.
-The review process should normally be completed no later than the end of the fall semester.
+/

 8.4 Right To Submit Information and Documentation.
 The individual being reviewed shall submit information and documentation to the committee on the activities, progress, accomplishments, and problems of the areas of responsibility during the time since initial appointment for the first review, or since the last review for subsequent reviews.
 Either the committee or the individual being reviewed may request a meeting to discuss any information pertinent to the review.